hereishd/K8S-Cluster-From-Scratch/Prometheus-&-Grafana/readme.md

     *The Node Port method is only recommended for local clusters not exposed to the internet.
 The basic reason for this is insecurity of Prometheus/Alertmanager services.*
     // TODO: Explain this step.
 ## Storing data in Persistent volume (Optional)
 By default, the operator configures Pods to store data on emptyDir volumes which aren’t persisted when the Pods are redeployed.
-To maintain data across deployments and version upgrades, you can configure persistent storage for Prometheus, Alertmanager and ThanosRuler resources.
+To maintain data across deployments and version upgrades, you can configure persistent storage for Prometheus, Alertmanager and ThanosRuler resources.<br/>
 // TODO: Document method.